Evacuations lifted for Georgia coast as Hurricane Dorian moves away

 The state law prohibiting price gouging is also now in effect.

 Due to the potential for severe weather from Hurricane Dorian, health departments in Bryan, Camden, Chatham, Effingham, Glynn, Liberty, Long, and McIntosh counties will be closed on Tuesday, Wednesday and Thursday.

 The evacuation of residents on the Hurricane Registry in many of those counties -- and subsequent re-entry procedures after the storm has passed -- may precipitate extended health department closures.
 We will share that information as it becomes available.

 Department of Labor offices

-Several Georgia Department of Labor offices will remain closed until further notice except the Waycross center, with reopened Thursday.
+Several Georgia Department of Labor (GDOL) offices will remain closed until further notice due to potential inclement weather from Hurricane Dorian.